 - He references "lousy Smarch weather" while playing Peter Jackson's King Kong.

 - In his quicklook video on Metroid Dread, he references Liam "clowning on" the SA-X, from the LP of Metroid Fusion.

 - "Not Making This Up" Disclaimer:

-- In various episodes of Wha Happun, Matt will occasionally pull a variation on this trope where he reacts with disbelief at a more bizarre detail of his current subject (such as Daikatana having a Game Boy Color port, or Todd Mc Farlane being the lead artist behind Kingdoms of Amalur: Reckoning), often emphasizing his surprise by speaking off-mic or audibly ruffling through notes.
+- In various episodes of Wha Happun, Matt reacts with a variation as he expresses disbelief at a more bizarre detail of his current subject (such as Daikatana having a Game Boy Color port, or Todd McFarlane being the lead artist behind Kingdoms of Amalur: Reckoning).
+He often emphasizes his surprise by speaking off-mic or audibly ruffling through notes.

 George Broussard: "Take-Two needs to STFU.
 We don't want Take-Two saying stupid-ass things in public for the sole reason of helping out their stock.
 Its our time and our money that we are spending on the game, so either we're absolutely stupid and clueless, or we believe in what we are working on."

 Matt: That's an actual quote that was said by someone who worked for a million-dollar company.

-- At one point during the Fallout 76 episode of Wha Happun, a clip is shown of gameplay lagged down to 3-frames-per-second, with a plain caption at the bottom of the screen assuring the viewer that the clip is real-time gameplay footage and not a slideshow of still images.
+- At one point during the first Fallout 76 episode of Wha Happun, a clip is shown of gameplay lagged down to 3-frames-per-second, with a plain caption at the bottom of the screen assuring the viewer that the clip is real-time gameplay footage and not a slideshow of still images.

-- A major game engine change and a requirement to throw nearly everything the dev team worked on out and start from scratch.
+- A major game engine change and a requirement to throw out nearly everything the dev team worked on and start from scratch.